kerryjiang/SuperSocket.Document/060-The-Built-in-Common-Format-Protocol-Implementation-Templates.md

 > __Keywords__: Protocol Tools, Custom Protocol, TerminatorReceiveFilter, CountSpliterReceiveFilter, FixedSizeReceiveFilter, BeginEndMarkReceiveFilter, FixedHeaderReceiveFilter

-After reading the previous document, you probably find implementing your own protocol using SuperSocket probably is not easy for you.
+After reading the previous document, you probably find implementing your own protocol using SuperSocket is not easy for you.
 To make this job easier, SuperSocket provides some common protocol tools, which you can use to build your own protocol easily and fast:

 * **TerminatorReceiveFilter** (SuperSocket.SocketBase.Protocol.TerminatorReceiveFilter, SuperSocket.SocketBase)
 * **CountSpliterReceiveFilter** (SuperSocket.Facility.Protocol.CountSpliterReceiveFilter, SuperSocket.Facility)